galvesband/TraUser/README.md

  - Start it up.

-In what follows I will be telling you to manually add requirements to `composer.json`.
+In what follows I will tell you to manually add requirements to `composer.json`.
-This is probably not needed because those are already listed in TraUserBundle's `composer.json` file, but right now TraUserBundle is not included in any `packagist` repo and I'm installing it manually.
+This is probably not needed because those are already listed in TraUserBundle's `composer.json` file, but right now TraUserBundle is not included in any `packagist` repo and this is a manual installation.

 ### Create a new empty Symfony project ###